ryangjchandler/ryangjchandler.co.uk/source/_posts/automatically-tweet-new-articles-on-your-jigsaw-site.md

 ---
-title: Automatically Tweet New Articles on Your Jigsaw Site
+title: Automatically Tweet about New Articles on Your Jigsaw Site
 date: 2020-04-03T00:00:00.000Z
 published: false
 should_tweet: false